 Relevance and Uses

-In such a scenario, the percentage change is very handy as it takes the problem of scale out of the equation as it is a unitless value expressed either as fraction or percentage.
-The relative change formula has application in every field, such financial metrics, scientific values, historical values, etc.
+In such a scenario, the percentage change is very handy as it takes the problem of scale-out of the equation as it is a unitless value expressed either as a fraction or percentage.
+The relative change formula has applications in every field, such as financial metrics, scientific values, historical values, etc.

 This has been a guide to Relative Change.
-Here we discuss how to calculate relative change using its formula along with examples, calculator and downloadable excel template.
+Here we discuss how to calculate relative change using its formula along with examples, a calculator, and a downloadable excel template.
 You can learn more about statistical modeling from the following articles –

 - Formula of Markup Percentage